Complement Grover's Search Algorithm: An Amplitude Suppression Implementation: Application to the Quantum Approximate Optimization Algorithm

 WS-QAOA works by relaxing the QUBO and solving it classically to get an approximate solution.
 This approximate solution is then given as an initial state to QAOA.
 For problems where the gap of the relaxation to the QUBO solution is minimal, this method is effective and efficient.
 When this gap is adequately large however, its efficacy is drastically reduced.
 Some instances where a relaxed problem solution may be far from the true QUBO minimum is in cases like the Traveling Salesman Problem.

 To show the efficacy the algorithm in Figure \ref{fig:comp} (a) is implemented as the first sub-process in QAOA and applied to a toy traveling salesman problem.
-For a basis of comparison, the same traveling salesman problem is applied to QAOA and the results are compared.
+In order to provide effective comparison, the same traveling salesman problem is applied to QAOAand the results are compared.
 Comparison against this initialization method against others methods, like WS-QAOA, is left for future research.
 The circuits are written in Qiskit \cite{aleksandrowicz2019qiskit}, and as noted in \cite{egger2021warm}, there are packages to run the original QAOA, (as well as WS-QAOA).
 The results are given in Figure \ref{fig:qaoa} where the original QAOA using amplitude suppression Grover's algorithm out-performs Qiskit's QAOA package.
-The reason for the performance boost is the amplitude suppression Grover's algorithm decreases the amplitudes of the infeasible states, allowing for initial higher probabilities of feasible states, in which the solution can be found faster.
+The reason for the performance boost is that the amplitude suppression Grover's algorithm decreases the amplitudes of the infeasible states, allowing for initial higher probabilities of feasible states, in which the solution can be found faster.